Curious about exactly what needs to go in a cover letter? Not sure what things you should include, and what you can leave out?

 - Best regards

-You might think that your cover letter ends with your closing, but there’s one more secret weapon in your arsenal: an eye-catching postscript (P.S.).
+You might think that your cover letter ends with your closing, but there’s one last thing you can add: an eye-catching postscript (P.S.).

-A P.S. can be used to squeeze an extra bit of something into your cover letter, and its prominent position at the bottom means that it will be seen by the hiring manager — even if they skip over other important details.
+Your P.S. can be used to squeeze an extra bit of something into your cover letter, and its placement at the bottom means it will be seen by the hiring manager — even if they skip over other important details.

 I’m looking forward to talking to you about how I achieved a 47% increase in conversions on my current company’s ecommerce platform.